ijlee2/codemod-utils/tutorials/template-tag-components/00-introduction.md

 >
 > `content-tag`, in comparison to `ember-template-recast`, is not stable.
 Since its API may change, `@codemod-utils` doesn't provide a utility package yet.

-[`<template>`-tag components](https://github.com/ember-template-imports/ember-template-imports) allow Ember developers to write JavaScript or TypeScript in the same file as the template.
+[`<template>` tag components](https://github.com/ember-template-imports/ember-template-imports) allow Ember developers to write JavaScript or TypeScript in the same file as the template.
 The new format has the file extension `.gjs` or `.gts`.

 This creates interesting problems for codemods, since they need to parse and transform a new file type.
 By definition, `ember-template-recast` (meant for `*.hbs` files) and `recast` (for `*.{js,ts}`) aren't enough.

 `content-tag` helps Node programs understand `*.{gjs,gts}` files.
-It does so by returning the locations of all `<template>`-tags in a file and the template code (the "contents") for each tag.
+It does so by returning the locations of all `<template>` tags in a file and the template code (the "contents") for each tag.
 At the time of writing, it doesn't provide a way to update the file.

 Luckily, we can use `@codemod-utils/ast-template` to update template code.